 Table 4-2 summarizes average sediment carbon by site for the top one meter of sediment.
 This allows for a high-level comparison across the environmental variables of interest.
-The carbon in the top one meter ranged from 22 to 980 Mg C/ha.
-This is comparable to the large range found in the literature, although with higher values at the upper end of the range.
+The carbon in the top one meter ranged from 1.9 to 107.9 Mg C/ha.
+This is comparable to the large range found in the literature.
 For example, Dahl et al. (2016) measured belowground carbon in Z. marina beds in Europe and found total carbon from 5 to 35 Mg C/ha, while Kauffman et al. (2020) found 216.3 Mg C/ha of belowground carbon in Z. marina beds in the Pacific Northwest.
 Figure 4-2 shows the average sediment carbon for the top 1-meter of sediment across the bay.